Skip to content

 Equipment or software that enables users who interact with digital services to live more independently — this is the definition of assistive technology.
 When did you last test your service with someone who interacts in this way?

 As a research community, we need to do more to include everyone in our research.
-To help you get started in running assistive technology testing, let’s explore some examples of assistive technologies.
+To help you get started in running testing, let’s explore some examples of assistive technologies.

 Examples of assistive technologies